tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 Below you can find various trivial or real-world implementations of this pattern:

-* [reducer](reducer.js): reduce random integer numbers with callbacks
+* [Reducer](reducer.js): Reduce random integer numbers with callbacks
-* [file-encryption](file-encryption.js): encrypt the content of a file with callbacks
+* [File Encryption](file-encryption.js): Encrypt the content of a file with callbacks
-* [accumulator](accumulator.js): accumulate a list of random even integers with promises
+* [Accumulator](accumulator.js): Accumulate a list of random even integers with promises
-* [async/await accumulator](async-accumulator.js): accumulate a list of random even integers with async/await and promises
+* [Async/await Accumulator](async-accumulator.js): Accumulate a list of random even integers with async/await and promises